People try to put us down.

 It’s silly when you think about it.
 At any given point in time there are several different generations alive and walking the earth.
 We’re all going through the same shit.
 The differences come in the lenses we view the shit through.

 As a Gen Xer, I believe our lens is one of romantic skepticism.
-I think we actually prefer our cup to be half empty.
+I think we actually prefer our cup to be half full.
 That way, when it inevitably gets knocked over, we’re only out half a beer.

 We could have had it worse.
 We didn’t get drafted.
 We didn’t get saddled with the enormous student loans that every kid seems to have these days.
 And we were pretty much the last generation who could do all the stupid shit we wanted and not have to worry about it winding up on the internet.
 I’m particularly grateful for that.